jlabnotes/jlabnotes.github.io/_posts/2024-09-13-jira-instance-initial-configuration.md

 `Day/Month/Year Format -> dd/MM/yyyy`
 `Use ISO8601 standard in Date Picker -> Set Yes`

-# Jira System Advanced in Jira Cloud
+# Advanced settings exception in Jira Cloud
 `jira.date.picker.*` and `jira.date.time.picker.*` aren't supported in the issue view.
 The issue view formats your dates and times based on your language preferences. .